Xilinx/SDAccel_Examples/GUIREADME.md

 - Select *SDx Example Store...* from the *Xilinx* menu.
 This will open a dialog where you can download example templates.

-- In the dialog, select an example, and click the **Install** button for the example.
+- When the dialog is opened the first time, the example repositories will be downloaded.
+To download updates to the examples, click *Update*.

-- After downloading the example, the example list will show the example as *Installed*.
+- After downloading the examples, the examples will show as *Installed*.

-*Note:* After installing the example, it will be available as a project template when creating a new SDx project.
+*Note:* After installing the examples, they will be available as project templates when creating a new SDx project.

 - Close the dialog.